RoverCore/Documentation/content/en/docs/Concepts/Identity.md

 **Customization of ApplicationUser/ApplicationRole**
-An application role is a database principal that enables an application to run with its own permissions.
+An application role is a database principal (entity which requests SQL Server resources) that enables an application to run with its own permissions.
 You are able to customize the application role to enable access to specific data to only those users who go through the application in a specific way.
-Because application roles are a database principal, they can access other databases only through databases linked to a basic level or guest account.
+Due to the fact that application roles are a database principal, they can access other databases only through databases linked to a basic level or guest account.
 An application user is a built-in user account that is used to perform integration and system back-end service to support a particular feature.
 Customization is limited by an application user due them being built-in and unable to be updated.
 **userManager - What is it?**
 userManager is a service that is available through dependency injection.
 It’s a class that handles the user’s role,which determines what is independent for their account. userManager is  a class that controls the user by means of creating, deleting and updating the users.
 UserManager contains methods that find a user via username, email, and the User’s ID. userManager has functionality for adding/removing roles ie: Admin account versus a student account. userManager also includes generation of password hashes, validation of users and more additional privacy.